Bulletproof glass: Environmental effects

 The properties of bullet-resistant glass can be affected by temperature and by exposure to solvents or UV radiation, usually from sunlight.
 If the polycarbonate layer is below a glass layer, it has some protection from UV radiation due to the glass and bonding layer.
 Over time the polycarbonate becomes more brittle because it is an amorphous polymer (which is necessary for it to be transparent) that moves toward thermodynamic equilibrium.

 An impact on polycarbonate by a projectile at temperatures below −7 °C sometimes creates spall, pieces of polycarbonate that are broken off and become projectiles themselves.
 Experiments have demonstrated that the size of the spall is related to the thickness of the laminate rather than the size of the projectile.
-The spall starts in surface flaws caused by bending of the inner, polycarbonate layer and the cracks move “backwards” through to the impact surface.
+The spall starts in surface flaws caused by bending of the inner, polycarbonate layer and the cracks move “backward” through to the impact surface.
 It has been suggested that a second inner layer of polycarbonate may effectively resist penetration by the spall.